NethServer/nethserver-getmail/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Getmail.rst

     It is recommended an interval at least of 15 minutes.

 Delete downloaded messages
-    If enabled, downloaded messages will be deleted from the remote server (recommended).
-Leave disabled to keep a copy on remote server.
+    Choose if downloaded messages should be removed.

 Check messags for SPAM
     If enabled, downloaded messages will be checked for SPAM.